flaviofrancisco/flaviofrancisco/README.md

 My name is Flavio Francisco a senior software developer with more than 10 years of experience in backend development using Microsoft Technologies like C# and Microsoft SQL Server.

-I am tech passionist specially in the following subjects: programming in the following languages: C#; Python and Go; blockchain and AI.
+I am tech passionist specially in the following subjects: programming (C#; Python; JavaScript; TypeScript and Go); blockchain and AI.
 I worked in different sectors as a developer like: retail; financial market, fashion, maritime insurance and ocen science.

 You may find me on the following channels: